hammadtariq/Angular2-RC-/my-budget/README.md

 # My Budget

-This project uses firebase sdk, angular material 2, routing.
+This project covers topics <b>Routing, Form validation, firebase sdk and angular material 2</b>
-It's a progressive web app so to save it on your mobile choose option add to home screen:
+It's a Progressive web app, so to save it on your mobile open options menu of your browser and choose "add to home screen":
 <div>
 <img src="savemobile.png" alt="screenshot" width="500" height="500">
 </div>